jamesclancy/jamesclancy.github.io/Projects/WilkensAvenue/_posts/2021-09-04-WilkensAvenueStep15MockUpModifyDescription.md

                                               prop.text "Upload Images" ] ] ] ]
 {% endhighlight %}

+One thing that wasn't 100% clear here from the documentation was to set hte `innerHtml` prop on the p.
+This might be clear to someone with more ReactJS experience but I had to spend some time googling to determine what to do.

 This needs to be refactored and actually hooked up to the backend but I am ending the step here.

 ## Results